mrobson/openstackupi-openshift/README.md

       - role: `loadbalancer`
     - `openshift.yml`: Creates the openshift environment - static port allocations, 7 instances and any required floating ips for external access - bootstrap, master0-2, worker0-2
       - role: `openshift`

+The uninstall playbook has 1 role

+3. Uninstall Playbook
+    - `uninstall.yml`: Deletes all of the instances, floating ips, port allocations, router, subnet, network, user and project
+      - role: `uninstall`

 API and Console Access
 ----------------------